-We employed approximately 530 full time and no part time individuals at March 31, 2018.
-Of our approximately 530 employees, approximately 390 are nonproduction employees.
-None of our employees is a party to a collective bargaining agreement.
+We employed approximately 520 full time and no part time individuals at March 31, 2019.
+Of our approximately 520 employees, approximately 390 are non-production employees.
+None of our employees are a party to a collective bargaining agreement.
 Management believes that our relations with our employees are good.